 Submit an Application

-To apply, you can complete your application through our application, available through My SUNY Sullivan (no cost to applicant) or through the online SUNY application ($50 application fee for applicants).
+To apply, you can complete your application through our application, available through My SUNY Sullivan (no cost to applicant) or through the online SUNY application.
 Applications must be complete; incomplete applications are not reviewed.
 Online applications are preferred for fastest processing, though paper applications are available in our office/by request.

 Submit Your Transcript(s)